hoangduytran/blender-manual/manual/editors/file_browser.rst

 ---------

 You can also drag and drop a file or directory from your file manager into the Blender File Browser.
-This will move it to the directory of the dropped file, and the file will be selected.
+This will navigate to the item and select it.

 Selecting
 =========

 Select
-   Both :kbd:`LMB` and :kbd:`RMB` clicks work.
-   Holding :kbd:`Shift` will extend the items selection.
-(De)select All :kbd:`A`
-   Toggles selecting all files.
+   Click :kbd:`LMB` to select a single item.
+Additionally hold :kbd:`Ctrl` to add/remove that item to/from the selection, or :kbd:`Shift` to select a range of items.
 Dragging
    Dragging with :kbd:`LMB` starts a :ref:`box selection <tool-select-box>`.

 .. note::

-   You can always select several entries in the File Browser, the last selected one is considered as the active one.
+   You can always select several entries in the File Browser -- the last selected one is considered the active one.
-   If the calling operation expects a single path (like e.g. the main blend-file *Open* one), it will get that active item's path, other selected ones will just be ignored.
+   If the calling operation expects a single path (like e.g. the main blend-file *Open* one), it will get that active item's path, and the other selected items will be ignored.

 Arrow Keys